-- Intervention: Establish a meeting series on a quarterly basis for psychiatry chart reviewing.
+Intervention: Establish a meeting series on a quarterly basis for psychiatry chart reviewing.
 Establish workflow for signed consent forms to be accessible in EHR.
 Train psychiatry staff on patient medication education and consent, use of consent form, including timing for initial and updated medication regimes.
-Review and revise psychiatry peer review process and associated utilization chart review tools. - Measurement: Quarterly outcome analysis of peer chart review of psychiatry services and completed consent forms located in EHR chart. - Outcome: Peer review process and forms have been established, as well as the workflow for scanning paper copies into chart.
-Seventy charts were reviewed this fiscal year, with an overall success rate of 52%.
-Each quarter there was an increase in performance, with one quarter having a 70% success rate.
-Limited staff resources, in both psychiatry and administrative divisions, were unexpected factors impacting the implementation and timeliness of scanning chart consent forms.
+Review and revise psychiatry peer review process and associated utilization chart review tools.

+- Measurement: Quarterly outcome analysis of peer chart review of psychiatry services and completed consent forms located in EHR chart. - Outcome: Peer review process and forms have been established, as well as the workflow for scanning paper copies into chart.
 Goal to continue in FY19-20 to ensure consistency of process compliance and chart monitoring to meet target success rate.